-Most parents work their whole lives to earn as much as they can with the hope of making life easier for their kids.
-But what if everything you worked to pass on disappeared within a generation or two?
+Most parents work their whole lives to earn as much as they can with the hope of making life easier for their kids or their grandkids.
+But what if everything you worked to pass on disappears within a generation or two?

 One of the first steps to help kids understand money is talking about it.
 Families are often uncomfortable discussing financial issues, regardless of how much wealth they have.
 That can be counterproductive, especially as kids mature into adults.
 Without a foundational understanding of where wealth comes from and how it works, they will approach their own quest for affluence on shaky footing.

-It’s essential to talk about money with your kids so they can learn the same habits that allowed the wealth to accrue in the first place, as well as what to do with it once it is in place.
+It’s essential to talk about money with your kids so they can learn the same habits that allowed wealth to accrue in the first place, as well as what to do with it once they have it.
 At the end of the day, money is a matter of fact, and that calls for frank conversations.

 When actions become behaviors and behaviors become characteristics, your kids will be well positioned to protect the family wealth — and potentially contribute to its growth.

 Finding ways to help kids understand how money applies to their lives is another impactful way to teach by example.
 Kids don’t often make hands-on decisions about money, so your family’s wealth may be an abstract concept that’s difficult to understand.

 As the old saying goes, “Money does not grow on trees.”
 Explain to them why they should turn off the lights or take a five-minute shower instead of a 20-minute one.
 These are examples of practical, money-saving techniques.
 These requests are often “in-one-ear-and-out-the-other" for many kids, so incentivizing their participation can help.
 For instance, telling them if next month’s utility bill drops, you will pay them the difference between the two utility bills.
 Suddenly, they become more aware of how they can help and might even call you out to leave the lights or TV on!